fpsvogel/fpsvogel.com/src/_posts/2022-06-24-rails-hotwire-frontend-stack.md

 [Web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) are an architecturally simpler way to add client-side behaviors, and they also have the advantage that they're a web standard.
 [This blog post on Fullstack Ruby](https://www.fullstackruby.dev/fullstack-development/2022/01/04/how-ruby-web-components-work-together) shows the power of web components in the context of Ruby.

 Also, as illustrated in that post, you can use [Ruby2JS](https://www.ruby2js.com) to write web components in Ruby.
 (You can likewise [write Stimulus controllers in Ruby](https://www.ruby2js.com/examples/stimulus).)
-In other words, you get the best of both worlds: the power of JavaScript on the frontend, and all the conveniences of Ruby syntax 🤩
+In other words, you get the best of both worlds: the power of JavaScript on the front end, and all the conveniences of Ruby syntax 🤩

 ## StimulusReflex